hybridwebtech/HighHanded/README.md

 ## Build

 Run `dotnet build` from the solution folder to build the entire solution.
-The build artifacts will be stored in the `bin` directories of each prohect.
+The build artifacts will be stored in the `bin` directories of each project.

 ## Running unit tests